alexchoi330/Bank-Stock-Account/README.md

 -As a user, I want to be able to view my bank account

+-As a user, I want to be able to save my stock-list to file

+-As a user, I want to be able to save my bank account to file

+-As a user, I want to be able to load in my stock-list or/and my bank account

+-As a user,

 An example of text with **bold** and *italic* fonts.
 Note that the IntelliJ markdown previewer doesn't seem to render